krevanth/ZAP/README.txt

 ZAP provides full software compatibility including architecturally exposed CPU modes, short instruction support, FCSE, cache, MMU, TLBs and the CP15 interface layer for cache and MMU control.
 The software compatibility allows ZAP to boot full operating systems like Linux.
+All caches and TL buffers are direct mapped.

 ===============================================================================
 ZAP Superpipeline (12 Stage)